 As much as malware authors try to create software that always avoids detection, every application leaves evidence of its existence on the network.
 These clues can be used to determine whether the network is under attack or a data breach has occurred.
 Forensic investigators use these clues to aggregate evidence after a cybersecurity incident to prepare countermeasures and pursue criminal charges against an attacker.
 IoCs also reveal what data was stolen and the severity of the cybersecurity incident.

 Think of indicators of compromise as the breadcrumbs left by an attacker after a cybersecurity incident.
-Anti-malware applications could partially stop the incident, but IoCs determine the data and files that were accessible to an attacker.
+Anti-malware applications could partially stop the incident, but indicators of compromise determine the data and files that were accessible to an attacker.
 They are crucial in finding vulnerabilities and exploits used by attackers to steal data because they offer the organization information on the ways to better protect the network in the future.

 Indicators of Compromise Vs. Indicators of Attack

 What is an IoC compared to an IoA?
 Cybersecurity incidents have several phases.
 But in terms of investigations, there are two main concerns—is the attack ongoing, or has the issue been contained?
 Investigators use the indicators of compromise left by an attacker to answer both questions.